oxigraph/oxigraph/js/README.md

 This package provides a JavaScript API on top of Oxigraph compiled with WebAssembly.

-Oxigraph is a work in progress graph database written in Rust implementing the [SPARQL](https://www.w3.org/TR/sparql11-overview/) standard.
+Oxigraph is a graph database written in Rust implementing the [SPARQL](https://www.w3.org/TR/sparql11-overview/) standard.

-It is a work in progress and currently offers a simple in-memory store with [SPARQL 1.1 Query](https://www.w3.org/TR/sparql11-query/) capabilities.
+Oxigraph or JavaScript is a work in progress and currently offers a simple in-memory store with [SPARQL 1.1 Query](https://www.w3.org/TR/sparql11-query/) capabilities.

 The store is also able to load RDF serialized in [Turtle](https://www.w3.org/TR/turtle/), [TriG](https://www.w3.org/TR/trig/), [N-Triples](https://www.w3.org/TR/n-triples/), [N-Quads](https://www.w3.org/TR/n-quads/) and [RDF/XML](https://www.w3.org/TR/rdf-syntax-grammar/).